df8/CORIAv3/README.md

 ## Changelog from v3.0 to v3.1
-- Added CUDA-based implementations of metrics running computationally intensive calculations on a GPU.
+- Added CUDA-based implementations of all metric algorithms listed above, allowing to perform computationally intensive calculations on a GPU.
-    - [NEW] Added an approximated implementation of Betweenness Centrality with parameter `k`
 - Improved performance of metrics execution:
     - We reduced memory footprint during metric calculations by eliminating the handling of entire datasets in memory.
 After calculating a metric, we read and process the results file only one line at a time and immediately write that data chunk into the database.
     - We also reduced the memory footprint by keeping node and edge objects in memory only for the duration of a (transactional) operation.